tinpetrekovic18/JavaFilmProduction/README.md

 ## Installing
 - Required version of IntelliJ is 2022.2.2.
-- Maven compiler version is 19.
-For the database, an H2 console is required.
+- Maven compiler version 19.
+- For the database, an H2 console is required.

 Import all dependencies.
-Set up the H2 database with required schema.
+Set up the H2 database with required schema in sql.txt.